danbz/aesthetic-programming/source/6-Automatisms/Readme.md

 ## start()
 Two sample code will be provided in this chapter.
 The first one is called *10 PRINT* which is based on one-line program code that is written in BASIC programming language that was executed in Commodore 64, an early home computer model: `10 PRINT CHR$(205.5+RND(1));: GOTO 10` to generate endless pattern on a screen.
 It wasn't claimed to be an art piece, but instead this line of code was printed in the 1982 *Commodore 64 User's Guide* and later published on the web.
 This line of code also becomes an important example in the field of software studies to demonstrate how to study code critically via history, science and culture. [^10print] This *10 PRINT* in `p5.js` is mainly to help familiarizing rules and its creative potential to allow some degree of autonomy within a system.

-The second program is called *Langton's Ant* which is invented by a computer scentist Christopher Gale Langton, who is considered the father of the concept of Artificial life, in 1986.
+The second program is called *Langton's Ant* which is invented by a computer scentist Christopher Langton, who is considered the father of the concept of Artificial life, in 1986.
 The core different with the *10 PRINT* is to discuss complex system and emergent behavior through simple rules, thinking about automated simulation as a Turing machine.

 ## Exercise in class (10 PRINT)